Menu

 Components in Files

-React is all about re-using code, and it is recommended to split your components into separate files.
+React is all about re-using code, and it can be a good idea to split your components into separate files.

-To do that, create a new file with a .js file extension and put the code inside it:
+To do that, create a new file in the src folder with a .jsx file extension and put the code inside it:

 Note that the filename must start with an uppercase character.